sg-qa-test/sg-qa-test.github.io/docs/index.md

 The icons should:

 1. Contain the relevant Store Icons
-2. Link to the relevant app store pages, with links to be opened in a new tab.
+2. Link to the relevant app store pages

 ---

 ### **Task 3** - <a href="/registration" target="_blank">Registration page</a>

-This page allows users to regsiter with our system.
+This page allows users to register with our system.
 The page should:

 1. Contain 4 input fields: `username`, `email`, `password` & `confirm password`
 2. Contain 2 Buttons: `Register` and `Cancel`